 We will only release your child to the individuals named on the Little Village registration form, or with a hand-written note signed by a parent or legal guardian.
 At the time your child is picked up, identification from the individual will be required.
 If we receive a telephone call authorizing us to release your child, every effort

 will be made to identify the caller’s identity.
 This will be done by returning telephone calls.
 Be sure to leave a number where you can be reached at the time of a call requesting a child’s release.

 PLEASE NOTE: If there is a court order concerning your child’s custody, it is important we have a copy for our records.
-That would speed up any action the police may take.

 Pick up of Children